 You know the feeling.
 You just got back from a day of roaring down the highway, enjoying the ride and the scenery.
-But after you shut off the bike and take off your helmet there is a high-pitched ringing in your ears that makes conversation difficult until it subsides.
+But after you shut off the bike and take off your helmet, there is a high-pitched ringing in your ears that makes conversation difficult until it subsides.

-That’s tinnitus and it’s a precursor to permanent hearing loss.
+That’s tinnitus, and it’s a precursor to permanent hearing loss.

 Let’s be honest, motorcycles are loud, even if you aren’t riding a big Harley with no mufflers.

 To make matters worse, hearing loss is a factor of decibel levels and duration.
-In other words, you can withstand a loud noise for a short period or a lower volume for a longer duration.
+In other words, you can withstand a loud noise for a short period or a lower volume for a longer time.

 So what’s a rider to do?